 In this blog, we will go through the most important Ethical Hacking topics:

 Check out this YouTube video to go through a full course on Ethical Hacking:

 What is Ethical Hacking?

 When we talk about Ethical Hacking, it is explicitly implied that we are talking about hacking that is based on ethical or moral values, without any ill intent.
 Ethical Hacking is defined as any form of hacking that is authorized by the owner of the target system.
-It can also refer to the process of taking active security measures to defend systems from hackers with malicious intentions.
+It can also refer to the process of taking active security measures to defend systems from hackers with malicious intentions on data privacy.

 From a technical standpoint, Ethical Hacking is the process of bypassing or cracking security measures implemented by a system to find out vulnerabilities, data breaches, and potential threats.
 It is only deemed ethical if the regional or organizational cyber laws/rules are followed.
 This job is formally known as penetration testing.
 As the name suggests, this practice involves trying to infiltrate the system and documenting the steps involved in it.

 To sum it up, an Ethical Hacker hacks the target system before any harmful hacker can.
 This allows the security team of the organization to apply a security patch in the system and effectively eliminate an opening for the attacker to enter the system or execute a hack.

 Check out our Ethical Hacking Course now to learn about the concepts involved in the domain!

 Types of Ethical Hacking